vionwinnie/old_website/starstockpicker.md

 # Introduction

-Traditional quant models combine types of signals using a fixed percentage for each component in order to classify stocks.
-I am curious to see if deploying machine learning techniques can help improve betting averages of the stocks.
-My hypothesis is that these machine learning techniques can detect closer relationship of different metrics, assign better weights for different metrics, and thus draw a better separation plane between stocks likelky to go up or down.
+Traditional quant models combine signals classify stocks by a top down approach: it assigns a fixed percentage for each signal and combine them altogether for a composite score.
+I am curious to see if deploying machine learning techniques can help improve betting averages of the stockpicking.
+My hypothesis is that these machine learning techniques can detect closer relationship of different metrics, assign better weights for different metrics, and thus draw a better separation plane between rising and declining stocks.

 **Topic:** Comparing Performance Between Random Forest Classifier Model (RF) and Support Vector Machine (SVM)